 - A. Applicability.
 This Section shall apply to development applications listed in Section 22.40.030 (Application Submittal and Filing) that have previously been denied. - B. Review Eligibility.
-All permit applications submitted to the Agency, in compliance with this Development Code, that are substantially the same as an application that was previously denied, as determined by the Director, shall not be processed within six months of the date of final action.
-In the event that an application for a Minor Design Review is determined to not qualify for a Minor Design Review approval, then a Design Review application for a project that is either different or substantially the same may be submitted at any time. - C. Processing of a previously denied application.
+All permit applications submitted to the Agency, in compliance with this Development Code, that are substantially the same as an application that was previously denied, as determined by the Director, shall not be processed within six months of the date of final action. - C. Processing of a previously denied application.
 All permit applications submitted to the Agency, in compliance with this Development Code, shall be processed in accordance with Section 22.40.040 (Establishment of Application Fees) and 22.40.050 (Initial Application Review).